JakeD520/Lucian/03_Episodes/S01E01/Scene 12.md

 **CUT TO:**

-**NYC STREETS - GOLDEN HOUR** Aella and Zadie drifting down the sidewalk.
+**NYC STREETS - GOLDEN HOUR** Aella and Zadie drifting out of the alley doorway.
 Cigarette smoke curls between them.
 They bump shoulders—giggling.

+They step out onto the sidewalk.

 SCREECH.
 Electric scooter VEERS.
 They SCATTER—